cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/rnn/lstm/_index.md

 ![lstm-cell](images/rnn-LSTM.png#center)
 *LSTM architecture: It is divided into three areas: input (green), cell state (blue) and output (red).
 You can clearly see the outer ($\bm h_{t-1}$ )and the inner ($\bm s_{t-1}$) recurrence loops.*

 Because we need to capture the input context that involve going back several time steps in the past, we introduce an _additional_ inner recurrence loop that is effectively a variable length internal to the cell memory - we call this the _cell state_.
 We employ another hidden unit called the _forget gate_  to learn the input context and the forgetting factor (equivalent to the $w$ we have seen in the IIR filter) i.e. the extent that the cell forgets the previous hidden state.
 We employ a couple of other gates as well: the _input gate_ and the _output gate_ as shown in the diagram below.
-In the following we are describing what is the
+In the following we are describing what each component is doing.

 ## The Cell State